kairality/node-express-redux-react-project/README.md

 # Songswarm
 ## Listen to music in the ... swarm?

 This is a Soundcloud-inspired music player app.
 You can upload music, listen to music, and currently, comment on music.
-More features to come!
+Music and image uploads (for song covers) are handled using the AWS SDK and using React/Redux the music player works no matter where you are in the app!
+This project was built solo in the course of a week so I decided to limit the feautures to those for now, but as I have time I plan to bring more features to this project such as playlists, likes, visualizations, and discovery views.

 ### Getting started